Rani Kamalapati railway station

-Habibganj railway station, officially Rani Kamalapati railway station (station code: RKMP), is a ISO certified railway station in Bhopal, in the Indian state of Madhya Pradesh.
+Rani Kamalapati railway station, formerly Habibganj railway station (station code: RKMP), is a ISO certified railway station in Bhopal, in the Indian state of Madhya Pradesh.
 It lies on the New Delhi–Chennai main line of the Indian Railways.
 It comes under West Central Railway zone (WCR) of the Indian Railways and serves as headquarters of Bhopal railway division of WCR.
 It serves as a secondary station to Bhopal Junction railway station (the main station in Bhopal).
 It is India's first private railway station.

 History

-The Bhopal–Itarsi section of New Delhi–Chennai main line was opened in 1884.
-In 1920s, the Habibganj railway station was opened on the above section.
-It served the village of Habibganj, then located outside Bhopal.
-In 1969, the Madhya Pradesh Government redeveloped it as a second railway station in the city to decongest Bhopal railway station.
-The family of Prince Habibullah Khan gave land and Rs 15 lakh to develop the station.
-Hence, it came to be known as Habibganj after Habibullah Khan himself.
+The Bhopal–Itarsi section of the New Delhi–Chennai main line was opened in 1884, improving rail connectivity between central and southern India.

+Habibganj railway station was established during the 1920s on this section to serve the then village of Habibganj, which lay outside the municipal limits of Bhopal.
+In 1969, the Government of Madhya Pradesh redeveloped the station as the city's second major railway station to reduce congestion at Bhopal Junction.
+The family of Prince Habibullah Khan donated land and ₹15 lakh for the station's development, after which it became known as Habibganj in his honour.
-The Ministry of Railways privatised the railway station in June 2017, making it India's first private railway station.

-In November 2021, the Madhya Pradesh Government changed its name to Rani Kamalapati railway station in the memory of Gond queen Rani Kamlapati.
-The railway station was redeveloped again and was opened in November 2021.
-The station code was also changed from HBJ to RKMP.